 However, the study also found that content that was relevant at the time of the interventions would no longer be considered relevant today, as context and priorities have changed.
-LRC was regularly revising its awareness material to ensure the integration of new components.
-Etc. etc.

 The people sampled confirmed that at the time of the study, they had adequate information on COVID-19 and basic prevention measures and were seeking information on how to resume their everyday activities under changed circumstances.
 In addition, the economic crisis and Beirut port explosion in 2020 resulted in a shift in demand from information to inkind practical support, such as food, face masks and hand sanitiser.